ashmit0920/ChitChat/README.md

 # ChitChat

 A website which allows users to create/connect to private chatrooms.

+The backend is written in Go.
 Currently under development.